Phil Ligrani: Career

 From 2006 through 2009 Ligrani was the Donald Schultz Professor of Turbomachinery in the Department of Engineering Science at the University of Oxford.
 During that time he also served as the director of Oxford's Rolls-Royce UTC (University Technology Centre) in Heat Transfer and Aerodynamics and as professorial fellow at St Catherine's College, Oxford.
 He returned to the US in 2010, when he was appointed to the Oliver L. Parks Endowed Chair at Saint Louis University's Parks College of Engineering, Aviation and Technology.

 In September 2014 Ligrani was appointed eminent scholar in propulsion and professor of mechanical and aerospace engineering at the University of Alabama in Huntsville.

 Research

-Ligrani's research has focused on turbomachinery, convective heat transfer, fluid mechanics, microfluidics, fractionation and separation science.
+Ligrani has published extensively in the field of propulsion and fluid dynamics.
+His research has focused on turbomachinery, convective heat transfer, fluid mechanics, microfluidics, fractionation and separation science.
 As of 2017, he has authored or co-authored more than 173 publications in scientific journals and nine book chapters and holds three active patents.
+He has also served as a consultant to various government agencies and aerospace companies on a range of projects related to aerospace propulsion and energy conversion.